cszach/linux-cli-guide/book/chapter01.md

 The files & folders system in GNU/Linux (so-called "Linux") is hierarchical, like Windows.
-This means that a folder can contain files, as well as other folders, and those folders can contain more files and folders.
-All accessible files and folders in a GNU/Linux system is stored in a folder, and this folder is called the root folder, denoted "/".
-The below graph illustrates a small part of a file system on a typical GNU/Linux machine, according to the hierarchy.
+This means that a folder can contain files, as well as other folders, and those folders can contain more files and folders. <a name="root-dir">
+All accessible files and folders in a GNU/Linux system is stored in a folder, and this folder is called the root folder, denoted "/".</a> The below graph illustrates a small part of a file system on a typical GNU/Linux machine, according to the hierarchy.

 ![File system hierarchy illustration](../img/fsh.png)
 <sup>